-- (2) Failures Relating to a § 415(c) Excess. (a) Correction Methods. (i) Appendix A Correction Method.
-Appendix A, section .08, sets forth the correction method for correcting the failure to satisfy the § 415(c) limits on annual additions. - (ii) Forfeiture Correction Method.
+- .04 Section 415(c) Failures and Correction of Overpayments (Defined Contribution Plans and § 403(b) Plans). - (1) Correction Methods for Failures Relating to a § 415(c) Excess. (a) Appendix A Correction Method.
+Appendix A, section .08, sets forth the correction method for correcting the failure to satisfy the § 415(c) limits on annual additions. - (b) Forfeiture Correction Method.
 In addition to the Appendix A correction method, the failure to satisfy § 415(c) with respect to a nonhighly compensated employee (A) who in the limitation year of the failure had annual additions consisting of both (I) either elective deferrals or after-tax employee contributions or both and (II) either matching or nonelective contributions or both, (B) for whom the matching and nonelective contributions equal or exceed the portion of the employee's annual addition that exceeds the limits under § 415(c) ("§ 415(c) excess") for the limitation year, and (C) who has terminated with no vested interest in the matching and nonelective contributions (and has not been reemployed at the time of the correction), may be corrected by using the forfeiture correction method set forth in this paragraph.
 The § 415(c) excess is deemed to consist solely of the matching and nonelective contributions.
 If the employee's § 415(c) excess (adjusted for Earnings) has previously been forfeited, the § 415(c) failure is deemed to be corrected.
 If the § 415(c) excess (adjusted for Earnings) has not been forfeited, that amount is placed in an unallocated account, as described in section 6.06(2) of this revenue procedure, to be used to reduce employer nonelective contributions in succeeding year(s) (or if the amount would have been allocated to other employees who were in the plan for the year of the failure if the failure had not occurred, then that amount is reallocated to the other employees in accordance with the plan's allocation formula).
 Note that while this correction method will permit more favorable tax treatment of elective deferrals for the employee than the Appendix A correction method, this correction method could be less favorable to the employee in certain cases, for example, if the employee is subsequently reemployed and becomes vested.
-(See Examples 22 and 23.)
+(See Examples 18 and 19.)

-(iii) Return of Overpayment Correction Method.
-A failure to satisfy § 415(c) that includes a distribution of the § 415(c) excess attributable to nonelective contributions and matching contributions may be corrected using the return of Overpayment correction method set forth in section 6.06(3) of this revenue procedure.
+- (c) Return of Overpayment Correction Method.
+A failure to satisfy § 415(c) that includes a distribution of a § 415(c) excess attributable to nonelective contributions and matching contributions may be corrected using the return of Overpayment correction method set forth in section 6.06(4) of this revenue procedure. - (2) Correction of Overpayment Failures that are not Attributable to a § 415(c) Excess.
+An Overpayment that is not attributable to a § 415(c) excess may be corrected in accordance with the return of Overpayment correction method in section 2.04(1)(c).